Source-Python-Dev-Team/Source.Python/addons/source-python/docs/source-python/source/developing/events/dod.rst

 Day of Defeat: Source
 =====================

-This is a summary of all known GAME events.
+This is a summary of all known Day of Defeat: Source events.

 achievement_earned